 - On the other hand, a bakery’s equipment has a huge bearing on its products.
 It needs the right kitchen tools apart from commercial bakery ovens, rotary ovens and so on.
 So, it should spend more on these machines rather than its interiors.

-- It is important for you to figure out the percentage of what you will spend on assets like machines and what you spend on doing up your office space.
-Overspending on one over the other can impact your productivity and efficiency.
+- You will have to work out how much you will spend on assets like machines and on decorating your office.
+Overspending on one can impact your productivity and efficiency.

 Not recognising the value of debts and loans:

-- Just like individuals must maintain a credit score, businesses must too.
-So, you don’t have to rely only on investors to access finance.
-Loans can help you achieve your objectives as well.
+- Businesses, like individuals, must maintain a credit score, so you don’t have to rely only on investors to access finance.
+Loans can help you achieve your objectives.

-- For example, if a bakery wants to diversify into chocolate making, it will have to hire a chocolatier, contact vendors for cocoa beans and cocoa solids, design packaging, as well as plan a marketing campaign to launch this new range.
+- For example, if a bakery wants to diversify into chocolate-making, it will have to hire a chocolatier, contact vendors for cocoa beans and cocoa solids, design packaging, and plan a marketing campaign to launch this new range.
 These are only a few of the many costs associated with diversification of this scale.

-- Instead of only look at bringing in an investor or partner on board, it is important to consider other forms of finance such as business loans.
-Not only will this help you meet your goal without giving up control of your firm, it will also build your credit history.
+- Instead of only bringing in an investor or partner on board, consider other forms of finance such as business loans.
+This helps you meet your goals and build your credit history without giving up control of your firm.

 - It is a common belief that taking credit is bad.
-But, taking credit such as a loan, and paying it off builds your credit history.
-So, if you urgently need funds in the future, you will have a strong credit history working in your favour.
+But, taking credit such as a loan and paying it off builds your credit history.
+So, if you urgently need funds in the future, you will have a strong credit history in your favour.

 Not planning for tax obligations:

-- Most small business owners meet with tax planners right before it is time to file for taxes.
-Rather than following this practice, ensure that you meet with an expert several times a year.
+- Most small business owners meet with tax planners before it is time to file taxes.
+Rather than following this practice, meet with an expert several times a year.
 Maintaining business accounts every month will help you foresee how much tax you need to pay.

-- This way you can handle your tax obligations in advance, instead of panicking in March, when you have hardly any time to remedy the situation.
+- This way, you can handle your tax obligations in advance, instead of panicking in March, when you have no time to remedy the situation.

-- This is especially important, as your business assets are eligible various tax deductions.
-A bakery’s leased commercial ovens and rollers, for example, are operational expenses, and secure tax savings.
+- Your business assets are eligible for various tax deductions.
+A bakery’s leased commercial ovens and rollers, for example, are operational expenses and secure tax savings.
 Thus, planning for tax is as important as saving taxes.

 Not being able to take advantage of busy seasons and sudden opportunities:

-- If your business can gain due to seasonal shifts, you must have the infrastructure to be able to make the most of it.
+- If your business can gain due to seasonal shifts, you must have the infrastructure to make the most of it.
 If you don’t plan for the spike in demand, you won’t be able to take advantage of busy seasons and translate sudden opportunities into higher sales.

 - A bakery, on the other hand, will require more raw materials during busy seasons and may also want to hire a second shift of bakers.
 They could also do a short-term lease of an extra commercial oven.